 - The Acme Enterprise

-For more information on understanding name availability guidelines, please visit RI Department of State Name Availability Guidelines for Domestic Entities.
+For more information on understanding name availability guidelines, please visit RI Department of State Name Availability Guidelines.

 Lastly, is the URL available?
 Check to see if the name of your future business is available so that you can reserve the domain name.
 Even if you do not plan on making a website today, you may want to buy the domain name to prevent other businesses from acquiring it.Back: Your Plan Next: Your Structure